armanjindal/garden/content/digital-garden/Independent Study/book-notes/The Participant.md

 ## Participant, Experienced

 "A richer concept of participation will be of use in explaining how participation today should be considered not only as a concept or as a procedure, but also an experience" (pg54)

+## Participant, Employed
+"The story of workplace participation is also one story o the development of contributory autonomy: the replacement of individuals whose personhood is a feature of the groups they experience with individuals whose personhood is expected to create those collectives through contribution." (pg 96)